-From the bright lights and big cities to the endless waving seas of agricultural fields, Illinois truly has something for everybody — which is probably why more than 12.8 million people live there.
-That makes it the sixth most populous state in the nation, though Chicago alone is home to some 2.71 million of those souls.
+From the bright lights and big cities to the endless waving seas of agricultural fields, Illinois truly has something for everybody — which is probably why more than 12.5 million people live there.
+That makes it the sixth most populous state in the nation, though Chicago alone is home to almost 2.7 million of those souls.

 So we know it’s beautiful, diverse, and full of friendly faces and delicious food.
 But is Illinois affordable to live in?